-Several injured in Tokyo knife and arson attack on train
+Several injured in knife and arson attack on Tokyo underground train

 - Published

-A man has been left in critical condition after a knife and arson attack at a major train line in the Japanese capital, Tokyo.
+A man has been left in critical condition after a knife and arson attack on an underground train line in the Japanese capital, Tokyo.

-At least 10 others were also injured in the incident, which happened at around 20:00 (11:00 GMT) at Kokuryo station, in the city's western suburbs.
+At least 10 others were also injured in the incident, which happened at around 20:00 (11:00 GMT) near Kokuryo station, in the city's western suburbs.

+Passengers ran for their lives, some climbing out of windows, as fire raged in a carriage on the Keio Line train.

 The suspected attacker, a man in his 20s, was arrested at the scene.